-West Valley City police launched an exhaustive effort to scan hundreds of them in the days immediately following the disappearance of Susan Powell on Dec.
+West Valley City police launched an exhaustive effort to scan hundreds of old hard rock mines in the days immediately following the disappearance of Susan Cox Powell on Dec.
 7, 2009.
 The full extent of that search, which began in earnest on Dec.
 16, 2009, has never previously been disclosed.

 Seeds of Suspicion

-The theory that Susan’s husband, Josh, might have deposited her in an abandoned mine rose from several sources.
+The theory that Susan’s husband, Josh Powell, might have deposited her in an abandoned mine rose from several sources.

-On the day of Susan’s disappearance, Josh told detective Ellis Maxwell that he’d gone camping the night before near Simpson Springs with the couple’s two sons.
+On the day of Susan’s disappearance, Josh told police detective Ellis Maxwell that he’d gone camping the night before near Simpson Springs with the couple’s two sons.
+Simpson Springs is the site of an historic stop on the Pony Express Trail and home to a Bureau of Land Management campground.
 Several abandoned mines sat in close proximity to Simpson Springs.